Tanndev/Maelstrom/documentation/rules.md

 #### Selecting Traits
 To select the appropriate traits, it's important to be very familiar with the descriptions of all the [attributes](#attributes) and [abilities](#abilities).
 You should almost always choose one of each of these.
 Which ones will depend on exactly what the player is attempting to do and how they're trying to do it.
 Often times, there'll only be one combination that make sense.
 However, sometimes there will be several different options to choose from.
 In these cases, try to ask the player for more information about how they're trying to perform the task or let them choose which traits to use.

-##### Precision vs Reflexes
-Many tasks can be performed with either [precision](#precision) or [reflexes](#reflexes), depending on the preference of the player.
-However, they should not be treated equally.

-Precision should not be allowed whenever the character is reacting to something sudden or unexpected, or if they had no way to mentally prepare for the event.
-As a rule, precision should only be used when the character is paying attention to the task since the previous round.
-For attacks, this means that they need to have either aimed or shot at their target last round and that they can't have gone fully behind cover since then.
-(They don't necessarily need a fully unbroken line of sight, but they need to have at least watched where they went.)
-Alternatively, they could make precision attacks against any targets inside a _small_ area which they've been actively covering since last turn.

-Reflexes should always be allowed, but also generally be more difficult.
-Increase the difficulty by one whenever a player uses reflexes, as compared to an equivalent precision-based action.
-If you have players who want to primarily use reflexes for their combat actions, consider giving them equipment to mitigate this difficulty.
-One option is to call the increased difficulty a "Reflexive Action Penalty" and provide weapons which explicitly ignore it.

-As always, remember to very the described outcomes to match the traits used to achieve them.
-For example: a character using precision to navigate a debris cloud might be described as "gracefully gliding through, maintaining the safest possible distance from each fragment", while a character using reflexes for the same thing might be described as "darting through gaps in the wreckage and deftly dodging bits of shrapnel as they wiz past".

 #### Determining Difficulty
 Importantly, the difficulty should never change _after_ the dice have been rolled.